json-schema-org/json-schema-spec/jsonschema-core.md

 - "valid" - a boolean value indicating the overall validation success or failure
-- "nested" - the collection of results produced by subschemas

-For these examples, the following schema and instances will be used.
+- "nested" - the collection of results produced by subschemas For these examples, the following schema and instances will be used.

-Schema.
+Schema:

 ```json
 {